by The Pawsitive Packleader, Inc.

 What are we being sold when we buy a bag of commercial pet food?

-Whenever I walk into a behavior consultation with a client, one of the many things that I have to examine is the dog’s diet.
-While dog food manufacturers would love to have you believe that their kibble (dry dog and cat food) is just what the pooch ordered, the unfortunate fact is that while kibble is relatively inexpensive, it is also the root of many behavioral and health problems.
-Even with local stores in Seattle such as All the Best Pet Care and Mud Bay, which promote exceedingly better food than the grocery store brands, most people still feed their dog some form of dry kibble.
+While the giant dog food manufacturers want you believe that their kibble (dry dog and cat food) is just what the pooch ordered, the unfortunate fact is that while kibble is relatively inexpensive, it is also the root of many behavioral and health problems.
 The most unfortunate aspect of trying to understand what we should feed our dogs is that there is so much conflicting information and opinion on the subject.
-In this light, I have written this article to educate pet owners about what is in their pet food, provide information about what we know scientifically about canine nutrition, and what we know about dog food companies and the pet industry to understand why good information is so hard to find.
+This article is intended to educate pet owners about what is in their pet food, provide information about what we know scientifically about canine nutrition, and what we know about dog food companies and the pet industry to understand why good information is so hard to find.

 To understand nutrition, we have to first understand what a nutrient is.
 A nutrient is a building block—kind of like a Lego—that our body absorbs and uses to replenish, repair, and grow.
 These building blocks are just long chains of bonded elements.
 While there are many different kinds of bonds that hold elements together, the most important thing to know about them is that they are destroyed by heat: thereby destroying the nutrient.

-Kibble has very little nutrient value because it goes through an extrusion process.
+Most kibble has very little nutrient value because it goes through a high temperature extrusion process.
 Extrusion is used in a wide variety of industrial production and was initially invented in the 18th century to make lead pipe.
 During this process, materials are forced through a fixed shape at incredible pressure to make the shape of whatever is being mass-produced.
 Eventually, manufacturing with extrusion was incorporated by the food industry that now uses it to make things like hollow macaroni, breakfast cereals, fast-food, ready-to-eat snacks, and of course kibble.

 But kibble is convenient, and even though no dogs ate kibble before the 20th century, we have truly become a fast food nation.
 Between 1977 and 1994, snack food consumption in the United States increased by 200% and ready-to-eat breakfast cereal consumption increased by 60%.[ii]
-I’m no different.
-While I primarily do private in-home dog training in Seattle, I have clients as far north as Lake Stevens and Whidbey Island and as far south as Tacoma and Gig Harbor.
-I practically live on the road and almost all of my meals are from gas stations when I need to refill the tank (thank Dog for Prilosec to help me endure my garbage eating habits).
 With our busy lifestyles, it is really no surprise that the invention of a dog food product that is as simple as opening a bag of potato chips would become incredibly successful.
 However, if you have ever seen the documentary “Super Size Me” then you understand how eating McDonalds Big Macs every day not only causes disastrous physical changes but mental changes as well because the body is simply malnourished by these kinds of foods.

 The nutritional problems continue.
 Most dry dog food is packed with grains that produce several concerns.
 Whenever grains sit in a warehouse; touch packaging equipment; sit in trucks during transport; sit on retail shelves; or sit in your home pantry; they can develop an infestation of grain mites.
 A single female grain mite will lay hundreds of tiny microscopic eggs on a single piece of dog kibble and those eggs can remain dormant for weeks.[iii]
 If you are lucky—your dog will eat them before they hatch and spread.
 If your dog is lucky—they will hatch and spread before he eats them (provided you are sensitive enough to see that the kibble seems to be moving before you try to feed it to Fido).
 As it turns out, most dogs are not only allergic to grain mites and their eggs, but also to grain itself.[iv]
 When grain and grain mites enter the canine digestive tract they cause varying levels of inflammation that are typical precursors to future health and behavioral problems ranging from poor skin health to aggression (the latter is rare but documented in a few of my cases where even board certified behaviorists that had been brought in to consult had difficulty diagnosing the roots).
 Good intestinal health is critical to a healthy animal because it is in the intestines where nutrients are predominantly absorbed.
 Grains are specifically the seeds from different types of grasses, and anyone who has ever had to attend to an infection caused by a grass seed can appreciate the havoc a seed would cause inside a dog’s digestive tract.[v]